reidrac/dan64/docs/index.markdown

    [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80) and
    [MOS 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502).

-A microcomputer without software is not very useful so I didn't feel like writing much software myself using my own dialect of Basic or Forth so I decided to implement a virtual machine, specially because there was the option to use a cross compiler.
+A microcomputer without software is not very useful but I didn't feel like writing much software myself using my own dialect of Basic or Forth so I decided to implement a virtual machine, specially because there was the option to use a cross compiler.

 I finally went with the MOS 6502, for several reasons.
-Partly because it seemed to me simpler than the other contenders (as in _simpler to implement_), it is a 8-bit CPU (the AVR is 8-bit too), and there are a lot of resources and documentation really useful to build simulators.
+Partly because it seemed to me simpler than the other contenders (as in _simpler to implement_), it is an 8-bit CPU (the AVR is 8-bit too), and there are a lot of resources and documentation really useful to build simulators.